 The pandemic has highlighted the value of high-quality video streaming, for both work and entertainment.

 This makes it vital to understand the complex patent licensing landscape.
-LexisNexis® Cipher helps some of the world’s leading innovators, patentees, implementers and adopters improve their decision making and results by taking advantage of the best data analytics.
+LexisNexis® Classification helps some of the world’s leading innovators, patentees, implementers and adopters improve their decision making and results by taking advantage of the best data analytics.

 The first version of the High Efficiency Video Coding (HEVC) standard, also known as H.265, was approved in 2013.
 It succeeded the Advanced Video Coding (AVC, or H.264) standard, and offers significant improvements in resolution and efficiency.